CASE STUDY

 Carbon leakage typically takes one of two forms.
 The first is when a business relocates production outside of the regulated region in order to avoid carbon taxes.
 The second is when imports from less-regulated regions replace products created within the regulated region due to the increased competitiveness of products from the less-regulated region.

-January 1, 2026: The CBAM will enter into its permanent phase.
+• January 1, 2026: The CBAM entered into its permanent phase.
 Importers will need to disclose and pay for the emissions embedded in their goods using CBAM certificates.
 At first, importers will only be responsible for paying for a fraction of the embedded carbon in imports.
 This fraction will scale up as ETS free allowances are phased out, a process that will finish in 2034.

 How can businesses prepare for the CBAM?